AnticOwl/anticowl.github.io/_posts/2024-07-21-Doom-Eternal.md

 ---
 layout: post
-title:  "DOOM Eternal"
+title:  "DOOM Eternal (WIP)"
 date:   2024-07-21 17:43:55 +0300
 image:  DOOMEternal_POST.jpg
-tags:   Screenshooting
+tags:
 ---

-This guide is currently work in progress.
-Will add more in a few days.
+DOOM Eternal, beautiful decors, and demons.
+Still as brutal as the first one and even more fast paced.
+No rest until they are all gon!

 ## Required